onap/ccsdk-oran/docs/guide/developer-guide.rst

 The Policy Management Service can be accessed over the REST API, and with an equivalent interface using DMaaP.
 See :ref:`pms_api` for more information about the API.

-The configured A1 policies are stored presistently to survive a service restart.
+The configured A1 policies are stored persistently to survive a service restart.

 Dependencies
 ------------